My Japanese cheesecake recipe is creamy, dreamy, and fluffy. Not to mention absolutely delicious and mind-blowing!

 - Liberally grease the inside of the springform pan (or 3-inch deep 8-inch round cake pan) or spray with baking spray.

-*You can add a parchment paper round in the bottom of the pan to help remove the cake more easily.
+*You can add a parchment paper round to the bottom of the pan to help remove the cake more easily.

 - Add the all-purpose flour and cornstarch to a large bowl.